 The Teaching Strategies assessment was piloted by the state during the 2011-2012 school year.
-State policy requires all programs to use this tool multiple times throughout the year.
-In addition to classroom quality observations, Education Northwest is planning to conduct a formal assessment of the programs using the 3-year Developmental grants.
+State policy requires all Pre-Elementary grantee programs to use this tool multiple times throughout the year.
+In addition to classroom quality observations, Education Northwest is in the process of conducting a formal assessment of the programs using the 3-year Developmental grants.

 ACCESS RANKINGS

 4-YEAR-OLDS 3-YEAR-OLDS

-42 None Served
+37 21

 RESOURCE RANKINGS

-STATE SPENDING ALL REPORTED SPENDING
+ALL REPORTED SPENDING

-3 4
+32

-ALASKA PRE-ELEMENTARY
+ALASKA PRE-ELEMENTARY PROGRAMS